Healthcare in Qatar

+Healthcare in Qatar is regulated by the Ministry of Public Health.
+Healthcare practitioners are regulated by the Department of Healthcare Professions (DHP).
+The healthcare system can be divided into the public (governmental) sector, and the private sector.
+Public healthcare is provided by Primary Health Care Corporation (PHCC) for primary healthcare, and Hamad Medical Corporation (HMC) which operate secondary and tertiary healthcare centers, among other services.
+Specialized centers such as Sidra Medicine and Aspetar are outside the scope of HMC.

 Healthcare standards in Qatar are generally high.
-Qatari citizens are covered by a national health insurance scheme, while expatriates must either receive health insurance from their employers, or in the case of the self-employed, purchase insurance.
+Approximately 8.4% of GDP goes to health related expenditures.
 Qatar's healthcare spending per capita is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
 This was a $2.1 billion increase from 2010.

-The premier healthcare provider in the country is the Hamad Medical Corporation, established by the government as a non-profit healthcare provider which runs a network of hospitals, an ambulance service and a home healthcare service, all of which are accredited by the Joint Commission.
+In the public sector, the health expenditures of Qatari citizens are covered by the state, in accordance with Article 23 of the Qatari constitution.
+Expatriates must either receive health insurance from their employers, or in the case of the self-employed, purchase insurance.

-History
+History and development

+Traditional medicine

 Before oil was discovered, healthcare consisted of traditional medicine: barbers performed circumcisions and other minor procedures, and herbalists dispensed natural remedies.
 Cauterization was a prominent practice in folk medicine.
 Before embarking on a pearl diving trip, a sailor would often be cauterized to prevent ear problems from developing.
 The practice was also used to cure a number of illnesses.
 Abdulaziz bin Ahmed Al Thani, a state official during the 1930s and member of the ruling family of Qatar, was noted for his curing of illnesses by using cauterization.
 Cupping therapy was also a prominent feature of folk medicine.
 It was commonly used in conjunction with herbal therapy, a form of treatment which utilized traditional herbs in Islamic medicine.
 Bitter aloe was the most prized herb.
 Other natural remedies used by Qataris include incense, thyme and saffron.
 Locusts were also venerated for their purported healing abilities in local nomadic culture and were considered a delicacy because of their nutritious properties, leading to their additional use as livestock feed.
 Of all the forms of folk medicine, herbal therapy was the most popular.
 Traditional practices were seldom documented, instead being passed down through oral methods.